simoneluisuk/hello-world/README.md

 # hello-world
 My first ever repository

-Hi everyone i'm Simone
+Hi everyone i'm Simone,
-I love sushi <3
+I love sushi <3,
-My favourite colour is green
+My favourite colour is green,
-I would like to become and engineer when I grow up.
+I would like to become and engineer when im older.

 Fold mountains occur at destrcutive plate margins First convection currents drive the Oceanic and Continental crust to converge.